The Premium Feed-in Tariff has ended, here's what you can do

-The scheme provides eligible applicants with a premium rate of 40 cents per unit of solar energy exported back to the grid, with a small number of system owners receiving 20 cents per unit, dependent on the date of application.
+The scheme provided eligible applicants with a premium rate of 40 cents per unit of solar energy exported back to the grid, with a small number of system owners receiving 20 cents per unit, dependent on the date of application.

-The scheme was open for applications for new and existing solar systems between 1 July 2010 and 1 August 2011, and premium rates are payable for 10 years from the date of application.
+The scheme was open for applications for new and existing solar energy systems between 1 July 2010 and 1 August 2011, and premium rates are payable for 10 years from the date of application.

 What is the difference between the Feed-in Tariff Scheme and the Renewable Energy Buyback Scheme?

 In addition to the premium feed-in tariff, system owners also received credits under the Renewable Energy Buyback Scheme (REBS).
-REBS is what Synergy pays to customers for purchasing their unused solar power, however, this scheme will be replaced by the new Distributed Energy Buyback Scheme for new applications received after 7 September, which pays 10c/kWh for each unit energy exported to the electricity network between 3-9pm and 3c/kWh for each unit of energy exported at any other time.
+REBS is what Synergy pays to customers for purchasing their unused solar power, however, this scheme has been replaced by the new Distributed Energy Buyback Scheme for new applications that have been received after 7 September 2020, which pays 10c/kWh for each unit of energy exported to the electricity network between 3-9pm and 3c/kWh for each unit of energy exported at any other time.
 Existing systems installed before September 2020 will still be on the previous REBS, which pays 7c/kWh.

-What this means for your system now
+What this means for your solar power system now

 Can I just add more panels?

 While technology has improved significantly over the past decade, it means many of the components used in these older systems are now obsolete.
 And because regulations have changed, new and old equipment cannot be combined.
 This means you cannot simply add on more panels to increase your system size.
 To ensure your system meets the current safety requirements and is suitable for your energy needs both now and into the future, we recommend considering having a new, larger-sized system installed.

 What about warranties?